List of Final Fantasy media

 Final Fantasy is a series of role-playing video games developed and published by Square Enix (formerly Square).
 Its first game premiered in Japan in 1987, and Final Fantasy games have subsequently been localized for markets in North America, Europe and Australia, on nearly every video game console since its debut on the Nintendo Entertainment System.
 Final Fantasy is Square Enix's most successful franchise, having sold over 97 million units worldwide to date.
 In addition to traditional role-playing games, the series includes tactical role-playing games, portable games, massively multiplayer online role-playing games, and games for mobile phones.
-Its popularity has placed it as the sixth-best-selling video game franchise, and the series has won multiple awards over the years.
+Its popularity has placed it as the tenth-best-selling video game franchise, and the series has won multiple awards over the years.

 In addition to the 16 games released as part of the main (numbered) series and their many spin-offs and related titles, the Final Fantasy series has spawned many works in other media including anime, films, novels and manga, and radio dramas.
 Final Fantasy: Unlimited, originally a stand-alone anime series, now has its own sub-franchise which includes video games.
 Many games, particularly the main series, have soundtrack album releases featuring their music in different arrangements.
 Square Enix has also consistently released companion books for its games which provide additional backstory and plot information, as well as detailed walkthroughs for the game.
 Since the announcement of Compilation of Final Fantasy VII, Square Enix has focused on "polymorphic content", expanding each game world with material on many video game platforms, as well as other forms of media.